Safety Zones 2 (LCES)

 Continued from: Safety Zones 1 (LCES)

-- How have you determined the distinction between a safety zone and a deployment zone?
+- How have you distinguished between a safety zone and a deployment zone?

 - Is refuge in a vehicle or house an acceptable tactic?